-INTRODUCTION to National Food Security Act
+Introduction to National Food Security Act

 The act also seeks to make some reforms in the already existing PDS (Public Distribution System).
-India is lagging behind to provide nutritional food to the people so this act also seeks to provide nutritional security to the population of India.
+India is lagging to provide nutritional food to the people so this act also seeks to provide nutritional security to the population of India.
 The act intends to help about 67% of the country’s population.
-The bill was first introduced in Lower house of the Parliament in December, 2011 to address the issue of food security.
+The bill was first introduced in the Lower house of the Parliament in December 2011 to address the issue of food security.

-Also read : Mental Health Care Bill, 2017
+Also read: Mental Health Care Bill, 2017

 Targeted Public Distribution System(TPDS)

-The act makes it mandatory for the state government to provide five kilograms per person per month of food grains to the priority households.
-Around 75 percent of rural population and 50% of urban population will be benefitted under the Targeted Public Distribution System.
+The act makes it mandatory for the state government to provide five kilograms per person per month of food grains to priority households.
+Around 75 percent of the rural population and 50% of the urban population will be benefitted under the Targeted Public Distribution System.
 Priority household means those households which are being identified by the State government.

-Subsidised Prices under TPDS:
+Subsidized Prices under TPDS:

 Antyodaya Anna Yojana:

 According to the survey conducted by a National Sample Survey around 5 percent of India’s population sleep without having two meals a day.
-Because of poverty these people are not in a position to be able to buy the food even on the BPL rates.
+Because of poverty, these people are not in a position to be able to buy the food even on the BPL rates.
 The “Antyodaya Anna Yojana” was launched in the year 2000.

 Free meals to children: